-Review / audit Recommendations Status according to Department of Health and Aged Care a activities performed by the PHN Branch over commissioning such as compliance monitoring. • Develop a quality assurance framework to improve financial and performance accountability, including consideration of an audit program.
-This should be complementary to the new Performance and Quality Framework. • Health should develop a stakeholder communication and engagement management plan based on the internal and external needs assessments. • June 2020 - Operational expenditure review (KPMG) the actual or 'true' operational expenditure for PHNs versus what is currently being reported and determine unique and common cost drivers across PHNs.
-Data findings included that 74 per cent of PHNs responded to the survey (26 per cent did not respond) and the quality of data from those that did participate varied in detail and completeness.
-The incomplete data set meant that it was not possible to generalise findings and consider implications for sub-groups of PHNs. • Review and agree on definition of 'operational expenditure' and update the PHN Program Funding Guidelines and all schedules to reflect this agreed definition. • Investigate basis for operational funding caps for each schedule, circulate to departmental stakeholders for transparency. • Several PHNs are using operational funding from their schedules to support core business costs such as rent, utilities and IT costs.
-Sixty per cent or more of Develop framework for operational funding cap adjustments, circulate with policy areas. • operational spending was spent by PHNs on salaries and leave provisions, health systems improvement (not further defined) and other costs (not defined) The current reporting framework does not provide the Department • Redesign the PHN Program reporting framework, considering the standardisation of the framework for reporting operational expenditure, clear division of funding streams and more granularity for operational expenditure costs. •
+Review / audit Scope Key findings Recommendations Status according to Department of Health and Aged Care ^a activities performed by the PHN Branch over commissioning such as compliance monitoring. • Develop a quality assurance framework to improve financial and performance accountability, including consideration of an audit program.
+This should be complementary to the new Performance and Quality Framework. • Health should develop a stakeholder communication and engagement management plan based on the internal and external needs assessments. • June 2020 - Operational expenditure review (KPMG) the actual or 'true' cent of operational expenditure for PHNs versus what is respo currently being reported and determine unique and common cost drivers across The ir it was finding cent of PHNs responded to the survey (26 per cent did not respond) and the quality of data from those that did participate varied in detail and completeness.
+The incomplete data set meant that it was not possible to generalise findings and consider implications for sub-groups of PHNs. • Review and agree on definition of 'operational expenditure' and update the PHN Program Funding Guidelines and all schedules to reflect this agreed definition. • Investigate basis for operational funding caps for each schedule, circulate to departmental stakeholders for transparency. • Develop framework for operational funding cap adjustments, circulate with policy areas. • operational spending was spent by PHNs on salaries and leave provisions, health systems improvement (not further defined) and other costs (not defined) The current reporting framework does not provide the Department Redesign the PHN Program reporting framework, considering the standardisation of the framework for reporting operational expenditure, clear division of funding streams and more granularity for operational expenditure costs. •

-Review / audit Recommendations Status according to Department of Health and Aged Care a with granular information regarding operational expenditure.
+Review / audit Recommendations Status according to Department of Health and Aged Care ^a with granular information regarding operational expenditure.
 Reported expenditure is different to the actual expenditure for Board costs, salaries, rent and utilities. • Review operational funding caps for each schedule under the redesigned reporting framework, after collection of a comprehensive data set. × • Adopt an alternative funding model from the five different models outlined in the report. • Communicate changes to definition and application of operational expenditure to PHNs. • June 2020 - Review of KPMG conducted this review over three phases: Phase one of the review, completed in January 2020 focussed on the implementation of previous review and audit recommendations.
 Phase two involved the mapping of PHN administrative processes.
 Phase three of the report relates to the development of recommendations, and supporting a change management plan, to PHNs lack effective governance arrangements and clear roles and responsibilities.
 Due to multiple departmental divisions involved in PHNs, there is no single point of authority or oversight for the end-to-end grants administration process.
 Poor program communication both within the Department and externally with PHNs.
 A lack of clarity and agreement from Health on the purpose of the PHNs.
 The funding schedule process is inefficient and often delayed.
 PHNs reporting processes are slow and inefficient, burdensome for PHNs, and are not always of value.
 Revisit program governance structures. • PHN grants and reporting (KPMG) Review and document program roles and responsibilities. • Improve communications to promote greater transparency and understanding of the PHN Program. • Clarify program purpose. • Streamline funding schedules. • Simplify program reporting requirements. • improve PHNs grants and reporting.
 The method for this review Review Performance and Quality Framework. was to engage with Health officials and PHNs to Develop data strategy.